-David is Board Certified in Civil Trial Law and in Civil Practice Advocacy by the National Board of Trial Advocacy.
+For more than 25 years, David has been Board Certified in Civil Trial Law and in Civil Pretrial Practice Law by the National Board of Trial Advocacy.
 His Diplomate rank with the American Board of Trial Advocates (ABOTA) certifies he has tried more than 100 civil jury trials to verdict as lead trial counsel.
 An AV rated lawyer by Martindale Hubbell, since 1987, he has also been named both a Louisiana “Super Lawyer” in the field of products liability defense and a “Top Attorney in Louisiana” for personal injury defense/products for the past 15 years.
 He served as lead counsel on one of the first U.S. Circuit Court decisions in the United States to affirmatively hold that criminal handgun violence is not a liability against gun manufacturers.

 David’s volunteer service to the Bar includes serving as a member of the Louisiana Attorney Disciplinary Board for 11 years, culminating in his service as board chair of this adjudicative body charged by the Supreme Court with responsibility for lawyer discipline statewide.
-Currently a member of the Louisiana Supreme Court Bar Admission Committee, he writes the Louisiana Civil Procedure test for the Louisiana Bar Examination.
+Currently a member of the Louisiana Supreme Court Bar Admissions Committee, he writes the Louisiana Civil Procedure exam for the Louisiana Bar Examination.